sys

 is called whenever a system event is

 generated.
-This function should return done
+This function should return done, or a new

 func state.
 In the first case, the function is removed.
 It is removed